skyju/skyju/README.md

 - 👋 Hi, I’m @skyju
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Web Programming
-- 🌱 I’m currently learning Web developing
+- 🌱 What I'm learning these days is the C language!
 - 📫 How to reach me (kacamimi3544@gmail.com)

 <!---